Aracom Amplifiers Crank it up! Header

 Marshall amplifiers during this period had similar uncluttered control layouts.
 They were simple straight forward amplifiers.
 Features such as an effect loop or a master volume control was not offered.
 A few models would later be offered with Tremolo as an option.
 Reverb was even a rarer option.
 The early generation Marshall amplifiers consisted of a simple circuit design that allowed the amp to provide a raw natural tone.
 The smooth distortion, generated mostly from the power amp tube section, had plenty of overtones and harmonics.
 Many modern amplifiers generate a good portion of their distortion from multiple preamp gain stages, which can sound “buzzy” and reduces the “touch” response of the amplifier.
 The extra “bells and whistles” found on some amplifiers, requires extra circuitry and wiring (or additional circuit board trace lengths) that increases signal loss, which often has a negative effect on the overall tone.

-The Marshall amplifiers referred to in this article are the original vintage handwired 1962-1973 Marshall amplifiers and not Marshall’s more recent reissue handwired products.
+The Marshall amplifiers referred to in this article are the original vintage handwired 1963-1973 Marshall amplifiers and with highlights of Marshall’s more recent reissue handwired products.

-In 1962, Jim Marshall along with Ken Bran began their work on the first Marshall amplifier, which took place in Marshall’s shop in England.
+In 1962, Jim Marshall along with Ken Bran began their work on the first Marshall amplifier.
 The prototype units became known as the MK I, with subsequent production models labeled as MK II along with the JTM 45 markings.
 The JTM acronym represents Jim & Terry Marshall.
 The JTM 45 amplifier circuitry was a close copy to the popular 1959 Fender Tweed Bassman 5F6A circuit, and today, both the JTM 45 and the 1959 Fender Bassman are legendary amplifiers, each providing their own unique tone.
 The JTM amplifier was Marshall’s response to the Fender Bassman.
 At that time, the Bassman was quite expensive in England, since the Bassman was imported from the US to the UK.
-Back in 1962, Jim Marshall wouldn’t have known the JTM would become an all time favorite blues and classic rock amplifier.
+Back in those days, Jim Marshall wouldn’t have known the JTM would become an all time favorite blues and classic rock amplifier.

-The 1962-64 Marshall amplifiers had aluminum metal front and back face panels.
-The panels were finished in natural aluminum or painted white.
+In 1964 Marshall began production of the amplifiers in the back of his shop.
+Prior to that in 1963, only a few amplifiers were produced and these few were not made in a formal workshop.
+The initial amplifiers had the chassis offset to one side and the entire front panel was covered with an off white grill cloth (Vynair).
+This was followed by a center mounted chassis, with a front panel that was covered completely with the off white grill cloth.
+Then a cabinet, also with the center mounted chassis, but the front panel had a smooth black material (Rexene) on the upper portion and the off white grill cloth on the bottom portion, which is known as the "Sandwich Paneled" cabinet.
+The 1963-64 Marshall amplifiers had aluminum metal front and back face panels, along with a Marshall "coffin" logo.
+The panels were finished in natural aluminum with silk screened lettering or white engraved (Traffolyte) ply-panel.
 While these amplifiers were referred to as JTM, the prototypes and early product models did not have any model designations or markings on their front panels.
 Later production units would have the MKII and JTM 45 markings on the front aluminum panel.
+The earlier amplifiers were equiped with a pair of 6L6 power tubes, followed by 5881 and KT66 power tubes.
 Initially, the amplifiers were sold only as head cabinets, with optional matching speaker cabinets sold separately.
 By late 1964, Marshall offered their first combo amplifiers.

 As the first generation Marshall Amplifiers evolved, component and cosmetic changes often took place; therefore there are a few different variations of these early amplifiers.
 Additionally, the component and/or design changes did not necessarily take place at the end or beginning of the calendar year.